sekika/kaidoku/docs/index.md

 [Link to another page](another-page).

-This is a program in development.
-Document is to be written in this page.

 # [](#header-1)Install

 Python 3 is required.
 Install Python at https://www.python.org/ .
 After that, install kaidoku by running